pritaeas/hp-php/README.md

 Code snippets
 -------------

 The code-snippets folder contains sample code explaining some concept.
+More information on these can be found at daniweb.com